UBEC/ReproducibleResearch/README.md

-# Reproducible scripting in Science
+# Coding for Reproducible Research
-Workshop on Reproducible Science using Jupyter notebooks
+Workshop on code compatible with Reproducible Research using Jupyter notebooks

 ## Resources that are used in this class
 * https://reproducible-science-curriculum.github.io/rr-jupyter-workshop/